askap-vast/vast-tools/FINDSOURCES.md

   --lc-min-detections LC_MIN_DETECTIONS
-                        Minimum number of times a source must be detected (default: 0) --lc-mjd              Plot lightcurve in MJD rather than datetime. (default: False) --lc-grid             Turn on the 'grid' in the lightcurve plot. (default: False) --lc-yaxis-start {auto,0}
+                        Minimum number of times a source must be detected (default: 0) --lc-mjd              Plot lightcurve in MJD rather than datetime. (default: False) --lc-start-date LC_START_DATE
+                        Plot lightcurve in days from some start date, formatted as YYYY-MM-DD HH:MM:SS or any other form that is accepted by pd.to_datetime() (default: None) --lc-grid             Turn on the 'grid' in the lightcurve plot. (default: False) --lc-yaxis-start {auto,0}
                         Define where the y axis on the lightcurve plot starts from. 'auto' will let